Sparkman2/Infix_Calculator/README.md

 # Infix_Calculator

-You can run the project through the URCalculator Class.
+You can run the project through URCalculator.java

 This is an infix calculator that reads through a txt file with infix notation and created a calculator to return the evaluations of the infix.